ibmresilient/resilient-community-apps/oauth-utils/README.md

     ![screenshot: oauth-utils-goog-creds-create](./doc/screenshots/oauth-utils-goog-creds-create.png)

 * Select `OAuth Client ID` to create a new client ID then select `Desktop app`.
-The client ID will be used verify application identify to Google’s OAuth servers.
+The client ID is used verify application identify to Google’s OAuth servers.

     ![screenshot: oauth-utils-goog-creds-desktop](./doc/screenshots/oauth-utils-goog-creds-desktop.png)
     ![screenshot: oauth-utils-goog-creds-desktop_2](./doc/screenshots/oauth-utils-goog-creds-desktop_2.png)

-* When the OAuth client is created you will be presented with a screen showing your client ID and secret.
+* When the OAuth client is created you are presented with a screen showing your client ID and secret.

   ![screenshot: oauth-utils-goog-creds-created](./doc/screenshots/oauth-utils-goog-creds-created.png)